Managers

 GAMES:

-Managers fill out the game sheet, get the Head Coach to sign it for every game.
-For home games you are responsible for using our game book and taking it to the other team to fill out and sign, then take it to the time box.
+Managers fill out the Egamesheet, get the Head Coach to sign it for every game.
+For home games you are responsible for using our tablet and taking it to the other team to fill out and sign, then take it to the time box.

-Managers are to fill out the game sheet prior to each game, make sure all information is filled out, including the game number, cross out any players that will not be on the ice that day.
+Managers are to fill out the Egamesheet prior to each game, make sure all information is filled out, including the game number, cross out any players that will not be on the ice that day.
 A Coach must verify each game sheet by signing below the names.

 Please put the following letters beside the appropriate player if it applies - Affiliated player - AP, Overage player -OA.

-It is the managers responsibility to ensure game sheets are filled out properly with all goals, assists, shots on net (Atom and higher), change of goalie, correct time and offence for penalties etc. -A sample of a 1660 gamesheet can be found under Parents - Timebox and Scoresheets
+It is the managers responsibility to ensure game sheets are filled out properly with all goals, assists, shots on net (U11 and higher), change of goalie, correct time and offence for penalties etc. A game sheet tutorial can be found here or on the RMHA website

 GOALIE STATS

-According to Hockey Alberta Novice and Atoms do not designate goaltenders.
-1660 Hockey League does not require goalie shots to be recorded at the Novice Level, but are required for the Atom level and up.
+According to Hockey Alberta U9 and U11 do not designate goaltenders.
+NEAHL Hockey League does not require goalie shots to be recorded at the U9 Level, but are required for the U11 level and up.
 Shots for goalies are compared to goals for players, so please educate your volunteers to do their best to keep accurate records for every player on the ice.

 Game Change: